robertmok/Database-System/README.md

 ------------------------------------------------------------------------------------------------------------------
 ###Installation###

-1. Make sure user has all the files: dbui.sh, prescriptionSales.txt, prescriptionCustomer.txt, employeeRecords.txt, inventory.txt, scheduling.txt
+1. Make sure user has all the files:
+  - dbui.sh
+  - prescriptionSales.txt
+  - prescriptionCustomer.txt
+  - employeeRecords.txt
+  - inventory.txt
+  - scheduling.txt
 2. Make dbui.sh executable using the command “chmod 700 dbui.sh” in the terminal of a Linux operating system.
 3. Move all files listed in the step 1 into turing.acs.ryerson.ca by using SSH File Transfer Client.
 4. Login to “turing.acs.ryerson.ca”.